michelfernandez/cove/site/content/english/_index.md

 # contains the collapsibles
 compliance:
   title: >
-    With Skribble you fulfill all
-    legal requirements
+    Skribble complies with legal requirements
-  text: "We make sure that you can safely sign without hesitation.
-Skribble is compliant with the following requirements:"
+  text: "With Skribble you can create digital and legally valid (QES) signatures.
+Skribble complies with the following requirements:"
   items:
   - title: Requirement of written form
-    text: A QES is equal to the handwritten signature according to Swiss (OR Art.
+    text: A signature with Skribble is equal to the handwritten signature according to Swiss (OR Art.
 14 Para.
 2 bis) and EU law (eIDAS No. 910/2014 Art.
 25 Para.
 2).
   - title: ZertES and eIDAS
-    text: Skribble obtains QES certificates from Swisscom, a provider of trusted certificates according to ZertES and eIDAS.
+    text: Skribble obtains QES certificates from Swisscom, a provider of certificates recognised by ZertES and eIDAS.
   - title: CH and EU data protection regulation
-    text: Skribble and its partners (Swisscom) commit to manage data in accordance with the DSG and DSGVO.
+    text: Skribble and its partners (Swisscom) manage your data in accordance with the DSG and DSGVO.

 # testimonial component
 # contains quotations